35 Best Things to Do in Yellowstone National Park

 Distance: 2.9 miles / 4.7 km

-With nearly 3 miles (4.8 km) of boardwalks and trails, the Norris Basin is actually broken up into two smaller basins: the Black Sand and Porcelain Basins.
+However, what differs from the Upper Geyser Basin is that there is more elevation change in the Norris Basin.
+In addition, among the nearly 3.0 miles (4.8 km) of boardwalks and trails that make up the Norris Geyser Basin, the basin is actually broken up into two separate areas: the Black Sand and Porcelain Geyser Basins.

 20. Kayak Yellowstone Lake

-Since renting a boat can be expensive, renting a kayak is one of the best ways to get out on Yellowstone Lake.
+Since renting a boat on Yellowstone Lake can be quite expensive on an hour-by-hour basis, renting a kayak is one of the best ways to get out on the lake for a few hours with little upfront planning!

 21. Elephant Back Mountain Trail